Left-on-Read/leftonread/README.md

 We ❤️ contributors.
 Please read our [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).

-At a high-level, this [lerna](https://github.com/lerna/lerna) monorepo is split up into a few project subdirectories.
+At a high-level, this [lerna](https://github.com/lerna/lerna) monorepo is split up into a few different project subdirectories.

 ## License